-I recently made a quilt block for my do.
-Good Stitches charity bee, and I had so much fun making this block.
-So, I decided to take photos and put together a square in square quilt block tutorial!
+I recently made a quilt block for my do Good Stitches charity bee, and I had so much fun making this block that I decided to take photos and put together a square in square quilt block tutorial!

 Foundation Piecing Tips

 Here are a few things to remember when sewing foundation-pieced blocks:

 - Print out your foundation pattern once for each block you’d like to make.
 For the 8 blocks pictured, I printed off 8 sheets!
 I used regular computer paper.

 - Shorten your stitch length to 1 or 1.3.
 This will allow you to tear off the paper easily when you’re done sewing.

 - Place your fabric on the non-printed side of the paper.
 The pretty side of the fabric should face out toward you.

 - When sewing a foundation pieced quilt block, always sew directly through the paper on the printed side of the paper.
 The fabric will be underneath the paper as you stitch, so use a glue stick and/or pins to hold it in place.

 - For another little primer on how foundation piecing works, you can visit my New York Beauty block tutorial!
 Once you get used to placing the fabric on one side of the paper and sewing the other, you should have no problem with this technique.

 Pattern makes a 6″ finished (6.5″ unfinished) block.